Documentation

 • Upgrade: visit the Billing page and select Pro.
 Instant access to all Pro features.

 • Cancel: cancel any time from Billing.
-Pro access continues until period end β€” no early termination fee.
+Pro access continues until period end, with no early termination fee.

 • Refunds: we do not offer refunds on processed payments except where required by consumer protection law.
 Contact us if you believe you were charged in error.

-• Downgrade: vault data, saved chats, and breach monitoring history are preserved β€” inaccessible until resubscription, not deleted.
+• Downgrade: vault data, saved chats, and breach monitoring history are preserved.
+They stay inaccessible until resubscription, but are never deleted.

 Section 21